This application deadline has passed. The information below is for reference only. Please check back in Summer 2020 to apply for the 2021-2022 cycle.

 Each application must include a description in English of the applicant's proposed research (not to exceed five pages, typed and double-spaced).
 The proposal should include the following distinct sections: (1) project description (please specify which of the project's components would be pursued while in residence at the Getty); (2) methodology; (3) expected outcome; (4) project contribution to the advancement of practice in the conservation field; (5) applicant's qualifications to execute project; and (6) benefits to project from resources at the Getty.

-Cite scholarly works, other than your own, that are important to the project and place the project in its intellectual framework.:
+Cite scholarly works, other than your own, that are important to the project and place the project in its intellectual framework.
+Not to exceed two pages, typed and single-spaced.

 Applicants are welcome to submit a single writing sample in support of their proposal.
 Such material should not exceed twenty pages in length.